zahidrahimoon/tomato/README.md

 ## Features

-- Sign-in/sign-up functionality with authentication
+- Sign-in/sign-up functionality with authentication.
-- Frontend with dark and light themes
+- Frontend with dark and light themes.
-- Backend with MongoDB database integration
+- Backend with MongoDB database integration.
-- Payment system using Stripe
+- Payment system using Stripe.
-- Admin panel with dark and light themes
+- Admin panel with dark and light themes.

 ## Getting Started